 Relax And Enjoy Summer!

 While food preparation is vital for a healthy, bone-saving lifestyle, it’s also important to be realistic and to enjoy yourself.
 Summertime is meant for laid-back parties with friends.
-Savers know that you don’t have to be perfect when you follow the Save Our Bones Program.
+Savers know that you don’t have to be perfect when you follow the Osteoporosis Reversal Program.
 If you decide to indulge in less-than-ideal food every once in a while, just try to balance it with healthier, alkaline menu items.

 If you inadvertently stray too far from the Program, just get right back on.
 Don’t stress too much, as stress can damage your bones.
 Just continuously remind yourself that you have the power to reverse bone loss and keep living an active, happy life.